 Karen rubbed her hands together and then touched her own chin.
-"My mama would kill me if she knew know what will happen." what I thought."
+"My mama would kill me if she knew what I thought."

 Scofield shrugged.
 "She'd think it too, most likely."
 Karen shook her head.
 She looked into the cup and decided against drinking.
-"Her mind never seemed to we cull the rabbits.
-Even us." turn.
+"Her mind never seemed to turn.
 The harder it was, the closer God was."